danilocgsilva/programming-knowledge/exercises.md

 5. Creates a relational database as beign a business data schema:

-* Register an employee
+* Register an employee.
-* Register a department
+* Register a department.
 * A department must be managed by *just s single employee*.
-* Several employees can belogns to a single department
+* Several employees can belogns to a single department.
-* An employee cannot work on more than one department at a same time.
+* An employee can work on several projects at once.
-* Register a project
+* Register a project.
-* An employee can have none, one or several projects
+* An employee can have none, one or several projects.
+* Department can control several projects.
+A department can exists without an project.
+* If a project exists, it MUST HAVE a department.
+* A project must have a unique number.
+* A project also MUST NOT exists without an eployee.
+* An emplyee can supervisor another employee.

 ## Problems solved by the basics